 A noninverting comparator with hysteresis requires a two-resistor network and a voltage reference (VREF) at the inverting input, as shown in Figure 8-5,

 Figure 8-5.
-Non-Inverting Configuration With Hysteresis
+TLV903x-Q1 in a Non-Inverting Configuration With Hysteresis

-The equivalent resistor networks when the output is high and low are shown in Figure 8-6 Note that $R{PU}$ should be considered in series with R2 when the output is high. $R{PU}$ should be at least 10x less than R2.
+The equivalent resistor networks when the output is high and low are shown in Figure 8-6.

 Figure 8-6.
 Non-Inverting Configuration Resistor Networks